 Keeping an eye on your home β inside and out β has never been easier, thanks to the impressive number of smart cameras available to pick up today.
 With so much choice, there's something for every budget and desired level of coverage.

-Perhaps you just want something to check the dog hasn't ripped the living room apart, or maybe you want Fort Knox-grade home security - there's a way to make it happen.
+Perhaps you just want something to check the dog hasn't ripped the living room apart, or maybe you want Fort Knox-grade home security β whatever your level of need, there's a way to make it happen.

 However below you'll find our guide to the best cameras that work with Alexa.
 We've tested each of these thoroughly, and for each we'll explain what Alexa can and can't do, as well as the general pros and cons.

 Ring's smart camera is almost the full package: HD footage, great security features and a nice loud 80dB siren built in.
 The addition of Power over Ethernet (PoE) makes it more versatile for outside use, but it can be bought in wired or wireless versions.
 Its major limitations lie in its reliance on a cloud account, as well as limitations in Google Assistant and lack of HomeKit - not a problem if you're using Alexa.

 The Amazon Cloud Cam is simple and affordable - but don't let that put you off: This camera has decent recording chops with tight Alexa integration to boot.
 You will, however, need the subscription service if you want to go beyond the very basics.

 The Arlo Pro 2 camera have a major advantage in being wireless, powered by rechargeable lithium-ion batteries.
 They offer two-way audio, motion and sound alerts, and three seconds of pre-record so you can watch back any activities beginning to end.
 Echo Show and Spot users can view their cameras using the Arlo Alexa skill.